The belief that laughter heals the mind has been around for centuries. And why not?

 Similarly, Mesmer‐Magnus, Glew, and Viswesvaran (2012) conducted a meta-analysis of 49 studies focusing on the impact of humor in the workplace.
 Positive humor was found to buffer the impact of work stress on mental health, as well as to promote more effective functioning on the job.

-More specific workplace benefits of humor included lower stress, burnout, and subordinate work withdrawal; and increased amounts of effective coping effectiveness, health, team cohesion, and both job performance and satisfaction.
+More specific workplace benefits of humor included lower stress, burnout, and subordinate work withdrawal, and increased coping effectiveness, health, team cohesion, and job performance and satisfaction.

 The humor students bring to the classroom is also essential.
 For example, in a study exploring humor among undergraduate students, a sense of humor was positively related to both sociability and creativity (Ghayas & Malik, 2013).
 The intentional use of classroom humor also has been linked to enhanced learning among nursing students (Ulloth, 2002).